deepskies/GNN_DomainAdapt/README.md

 ## Quickstart

-To run full model training: (UPDATE!)
+To download the data
+> python3 src/scripts/utils/downloading_data.py

+To reproduce paper results with the pretrained model files, set the PRETRAINED_MODEL variable to True and run
-> python3 train.py --data /path/to/data/folder
+> python3 src/assessment.py

-To evaluate a single ""data format of choice"" (UPDATE!)
+To retrain the models abd assess them set the PRETRAINED_MODEL to False and run
-> python3 eval.py --data /path/to/data
+> python3 src/assessment.py

+For all optimization runs information and details consult the file hyperparams_optimization.py

 ## Citation